Conditional flow matching for physics-constrained inverse problems with finite training data: Results

-\paragraph{Validation on synthetic test data} After training, we use the trained velocity networks at the chosen checkpoints to generate 800 realizations from the posterior distribution corresponding to two test measurements not in the training dataset and infer the spatial distribution of the shear modulus in both test specimens. \Cref{fig:elasto2_gaussian_test_results,fig:elasto2_p2p_test_results} shows the results of these tests for the two different source distributions, Gaussian and prior, respectively.
-The first column in \Cref{fig:elasto2_gaussian_test_results,fig:elasto2_p2p_test_results} shows the `true' spatial distribution of the shear modulus in the two test specimens, whereas the second column in \Cref{fig:elasto2_gaussian_test_results,fig:elasto2_p2p_test_results} shows the corresponding full-field noisy measurements of vertical displacement.
-The third and fourth columns in \Cref{fig:elasto2_gaussian_test_results,fig:elasto2_p2p_test_results} show the estimated pixel-wise posterior mean and standard deviation of the posterior distribution for the two test cases.
-The last column in \Cref{fig:elasto2_gaussian_test_results,fig:elasto2_p2p_test_results} shows the absolute pixel-wise error between the estimated pixel-wise posterior mean and the corresponding ground truth. \Cref{tab:elasto2_test_results_rmse} tabulates the root mean squared error (RMSE) between the estimated pixel-wise posterior mean and the ground truth across the two test samples for the Gaussian and prior source distributions.
-From \Cref{tab:elasto2_test_results_rmse} and \Cref{fig:elasto2_gaussian_test_results,fig:elasto2_p2p_test_results}, we conclude that the inferred spatial distribution of the shear modulus of both test specimens is closer to the ground truth for the Gaussian source distribution compared to the prior source distribution.
+\paragraph{Validation on synthetic test data} We use the trained velocity networks at the chosen checkpoint to generate 800 realizations from the posterior distribution corresponding to two test measurements not in the training dataset and infer the spatial distribution of the shear modulus in both test specimens. \Cref{fig:elasto2_gaussian_test_results} shows the results of these tests for the Gaussian source distribution.
+The first column in \Cref{fig:elasto2_gaussian_test_results} shows the `true' spatial distribution of the shear modulus in the two test specimens, whereas the second column in \Cref{fig:elasto2_gaussian_test_results} shows the corresponding full-field noisy measurements of vertical displacement.
+The third and fourth columns in \Cref{fig:elasto2_gaussian_test_results} show the estimated pixel-wise posterior mean and standard deviation of the posterior realizations for the two test cases.
+The last column in \Cref{fig:elasto2_gaussian_test_results} shows the absolute pixel-wise error between the estimated pixel-wise posterior mean and the corresponding ground truth. \Cref{tab:elasto2_test_results_rmse} tabulates the root mean squared error (RMSE) between the estimated pixel-wise posterior mean and the ground truth across the two test samples.
+From \Cref{tab:elasto2_test_results_rmse} and \Cref{fig:elasto2_gaussian_test_results}, we conclude that the inferred spatial distribution of the shear modulus of both test specimens is close to the ground truth.
+Moreover, we observe that the pixel-wise standard deviation is larger along the periphery of the inclusion rather than in its interior, which indicates greater uncertainty about the inclusion's location relative to its stiffness. \Cref{tab:elasto2_test_results_rmse} also provides the average number of sampling steps for both test cases.
+The average is taken across all the posterior samples in each test case. \Cref{tab:elasto2_test_results_rmse} shows that only a few steps is necessary for posterior sampling using the conditional flow matching model, which again confirms that generating posterior samples is efficient.
+In contrast, \citet{dasgupta2025conditional} reports using 1280 steps to sample the posterior using a discrete version of the conditional diffusion model for the same problem.